HubSpot/mobile-chat-sdk-android/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.hubspot.mobilechatsdk/mobile-chat-sdk-android/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.hubspot.mobilechatsdk/mobile-chat-sdk-android)

+## Overview

+HubSpot's Android Mobile Chat SDK is designed to seamlessly integrate HubSpot Chat into any Android mobile application (see [here](https://github.hubspot.com/mobile-chat-sdk-ios/) for the iOS documentation).
+With this SDK, developers can effortlessly provide their users with a fast, efficient, and empathetic in-app customer support experience.

+### Key Features

+* Integrate HubSpot Chat into your mobile app to deliver real-time, in-app customer support.
+* Leverage HubSpot's powerful Bots and Knowledge Base to deflect customer inquiries 24/7.
+* Alert users of new messages via push notifications.
+* Customize the chat experience to align with your brand and user interface.

+### Private Beta Launch

+We are excited to announce that the Mobile Chat SDK will soon launch to private beta.
+If you're interested in being among the first to experience its capabilities and provide valuable feedback, we invite you to apply for the private beta program using [this form](https://forms.gle/nk3SHDATUP4pBUqi9).

 ## Introduction

 This is app is intended to demonstrate the HubspotSDK and Push Capabilities to the demo application.